 All guests are required to wear a life jacket provided by All-Outdoors.
 Due to sizing restrictions, persons with a chest or torso size over 52" (life jacket maximum size) cannot participate in an All-Outdoors rafting trip.

 Each river we raft is unique.
-Beginners and adventurers alike may find what they are looking for on one of California’s two most popular whitewater rivers: the South & Middle Forks of the American River.
-The Merced, Kaweah and North Fork of the Stanislaus are favorites among the Class IV+ crowd.
-For exciting Class IV+ -V whitewater and wilderness, it's hard to beat the Tuolumne and Cherry Creek.
+Beginners and adventurers alike may find what they are looking for on one of California’s two most popular whitewater rivers: the South Fork and Middle Fork of the American River.
+For exciting Class IV+ and Class V whitewater and wilderness, it’s hard to beat Tuolumne and Cherry Creek.
+The Merced, Kaweah and North Fork Stanislaus are springtime favorites among the Class IV+ crowd.

-Take some time to look at our 10 California Rivers.
-You will find a description for each river with links to maps and travel details, videos, and great photos.
-Keep in mind the paddling skills and physical abilities of each member of your group.
-If you have more questions, call us at (800) 247-2387.
-Our California Rafting Consultants are experts at matching individuals and groups to the appropriate river.
+Not sure where to start?
+Use our trip finder tool to filter rivers by difficulty, location, and season.
+You’ll find detailed descriptions, maps, travel details, videos, and photos for each option.
+Keep in mind the paddling skills and physical abilities of everyone in your group, and if you’d like personal guidance, call us at (800) 247-2387.
+Our California Rafting Consultants are experts at matching individuals and groups to the right river.

-Learn what’s best about each segment of The 4 “Seasons” of the California Rafting Season and be sure to see the current California Rafting Season Update because every year of rafting on California rivers is unique.
+Learn what makes each segment of The 4 “Seasons” of the California Rafting Season unique, and check the current California Rafting Season Update to see real-time conditions, because every year on California rivers is different.

-Trips can sell out quickly due to the limited amount of space available.
-We recommend booking your rafting trip as soon as you confirm your travel plans with your party.
-For the best availability and deepest savings, book during our 25% Pre-Season Sale which runs annually from November to January.
-While advance reservations are required to go rafting, we are always busy taking last-minute bookings up to a day before the trip.
-As long as there is available space, we are happy to help you get on the river - even at the last minute!
+Trips can fill quickly due to limited space, so we recommend booking your rafting trip as soon as your travel plans are confirmed.
+For the best availability and biggest savings, consider our 25% Pre-Season Sale, held annually from November to January.
+While advance reservations are required, we also accommodate last-minute bookings up to a day before departure whenever space is available - we’re happy to help you get on the river, even at the last minute!

-You can make a reservation over the phone or online.
+You can make a reservation online or over the phone.
 Our California Rafting Consultants are available during business hours to help you plan and book your trip.
-Our online booking platform features real-time availability and most trips can be reserved online.
-Book your trip today!
+Most trips can be reserved directly through our online booking platform with real-time availability.
+Book your trip today and secure your adventure on California’s rivers!

-If you are rafting on the South Fork of the American, our boats can comfortably accommodate up to 8 guests plus their guide.
-However, all other rivers require the use of smaller boats that can negotiate the tighter chutes and rapids typical of Class IV & V rafting.
-Most of these boats can accommodate 5 or 6 guests, plus a guide.
-On Cherry Creek, our most advanced run, there are 2 or 4 paddlers in each raft.
-For more info about the boats we use, visit our Rafting Equipment page.
+On the South Fork American, our rafts comfortably hold up to 8 guests plus a guide.
+Most other rivers use smaller boats to navigate Class IV & V rapids, accommodating 5–6 guests plus a guide.
+On Cherry Creek, our most advanced run, rafts carry 2 or 4 paddlers.
+For more details about the boats we use, see our Rafting Equipment.

 Reservations are based on the overall space available on each trip.
 Our guides determine the boat assignments on the morning of the rafting trip and keep parties together whenever possible.
 Booking a Private Charter Trip guarantees an exclusive trip with only your group members in all the rafts.
 Other reserved boat options can be made available in certain circumstances - please direct special requests to our office in advance.

-Our guides are professionals in their field, and requests for a specific guide are not uncommon.
-If you have had a guide you especially liked, and would like to have them guide your next trip, we will do our best to match their schedule to yours.
-Simply request your guide when you make your reservation.
+All-Outdoors rafting guides are skilled professionals and very likable, so requests for a specific guide are common.
+If you've had a guide you especially liked, we'll do our best to match their schedule to yours.
+Just let us know when you make your next reservation.

-We are known for serving high quality, delicious, gourmet style food with lots of options allowing our guests to create their ideal meals.
-Whether it is a hearty breakfast to jumpstart your morning, perfect sandwich to satisfy your mid-day appetite, or a tasty dinner at the end of an action packed day, we are here to serve you.
+We're proud to serve high-quality, gourmet-style meals with plenty of options, allowing our guests to create their ideal meals.
+Think hearty breakfasts to fuel your morning, satisfying sandwiches for mid-day energy, and delicious dinners after a full day on the river.
+Our offerings also include a variety of homemade specialties crafted by our talented food staff.
 If you have special dietary requirements, we encourage you to tell us at the time of your reservation so we can discuss options.

 Guests are not permitted to raft if under the influence of alcohol or other substances known to cause impairment.
 If either by direct observation or by exhibited behavior, staff believes someone to be impaired, that person will not be allowed to raft and no refund is provided.